FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 8.rst

 .. image:: ../img/Advanced-Workshop/Module263.png

 3. Using the tables in Step 2, add a field or two to the shapefiles.

 4. In this example a new field called Geom 2 is a real or float and has 7 length and 3 precision.

 5. See how the length and precision works.
-   I cannot add more than 4 number places or 3 decimal places.
+   No more than 4 number places or 3 decimal places can be entered.

 6. Length is the total length (not including “.”) of the number and precision is the number of decimals.

 .. image:: ../img/Advanced-Workshop/Module264.png

 7. This is the end of the lesson.
    Keep adding fields until the class continues.